szymonczopek/foodapp_backend/README.md

     cp .env.example .env

 Check the project's configuration file (e.g., `config.js` or `database.js`) to find the MongoDB database configuration details.
 Make sure you have MongoDB installed on your computer.
-You can download and install MongoDB from the official website at `https://www.mongodb.com`.
+You can download and install MongoDB from the official website at `https://www.mongodb.com`.</br>

 ### 5. Start the application:</br>

-Run the npm start command to start the application.
+Run the npm start command to start the application.</br>

     npm start

 The application should now be running, and the server is listening on a specific port (usually 3000 or another port specified in the configuration file).
 You can open a web browser and navigate to `http://localhost:3000` (or the specified port) to see the running application.